Selinger Consultants aims to provide charities and not-for-profit organisations with support to ensure financial sustainability.

 Whether that’s through creating or revitalising a strategy, getting hands on with income generation activities or providing interim management support – we can help.

-Leah has over 16 years’ experience as a fundraiser and senior manager in the voluntary sector where she has worked in and with charities to be more effective through a combination of support services covering governance, strategy, income generation and execution.
+Leah has over 16 years’ experience as a fundraiser and senior manager in the voluntary sector where she has worked in, and with, organisations to be help them become more effective through a combination of support services covering governance, strategy, income generation and execution.

 Her consulting work specialises in fundraising and strategic planning and includes support to a range of local and national charities and social enterprises – both generating income directly and advising senior staff on related matters.